-Figure 3 provides the histogram for our comparison of experimentally measured and predicted Nd(III) and Am(III) solubilities for the CRA-2009 PABC and compares it to that obtained for the CRA-2004 PABC by Xiong et al. (2005).
-The current comparison includes a total of 346 measured and predicted solubilities, an increase of 103 from the 243 measured and predicted solubilities included in the previous comparison.
-The current distribution peaks at Bin 0.90 with a frequency of 31, with a secondary peak at Bin 0.75 (29 comparisons).
-Table 11 summarizes the statistical parameters of the current frequency distribution that are used by PA and compares them to those of the previous distribution.
+Figure 3 provides the histogram for our revised comparison of experimentally measured and predicted Nd(III) and Am(III) solubilities and compares it to those obtained by Xiong et al. (2009) for the CRA-2009 PABC and Xiong et al. (2005) for the CRA-2004 PABC.

-Inspection of Table 11 reveals that the WIPP Am(III) model; the thermodynamic database FMT\050405.CHEMDAT (Xiong, 2005), which includes phase 3 but not phase 5; and the speciation and solubility code FMT yielded an uncertainty range and probability distribution with mean and median values of opposite signs for the 346 measured Nd(III) and Am(III)
+The current comparison includes a total of 441 measured and predicted solubilities, an increase of 95 from the 346 measured and predicted solubilities included in the original version of this analysis (Xiong et al., 2009).
+The revised distribution peaks at Bin 0.90 with a frequency of 32, with a secondary peak at Bin -0.30 (31 comparisons).
+Table 11 summarizes the statistical parameters of the current frequency distribution and compares them to those of the previous distributions.

-solubilities included in this analysis.
-The mean and median values of the log of the sampled uncertainty factor used to adjust the baseline Am(III) solubilities are -0.142 and 0.072, respectively (Table 11), and the mean and median values of the sampled uncertainty factor are $10^{-0.142} = 0.721$ and $10^{0.072} = 1.18$ .
+Inspection of Table 11 reveals that the WIPP Am(III) model; the thermodynamic database FMT\050405.CHEMDAT (Xiong, 2005), which includes phase 3 but not phase 5; and the speciation and solubility code FMT overpredicted the 441 measured Nd(III) and Am(III) solubilities included in this revision.
+The mean and median values of the log of the sampled uncertainty factor used to adjust the baseline Am(III) solubilities are -0.0740 and -0.0925, respectively (Table 11), and the mean and median values of the sampled uncertainty factor are $10^{-0.0740} = 0.843$ and $10^{-0.0925} = 0.808$ .
 (The WIPP PA codes use actinide solubilities that are the products of the baseline solubilities and the sampled uncertainty factors.)
-Therefore, the results are negatively skewed (the overpredictions tend to be more pronounced than the underpredictions).
-The negative mean implies that the overpredictions outweigh the underpredictions, while the positive median indicates that there were more underpredictions than overpredictions.